alexkolo/rag_nutrition_facts_blog/docs/offical_how_to_run_yourself.md

 - the corresponding dashboard for monitoring the app usage is [here](https://dr-greger-blog-bot-dashboard-usage.streamlit.app/).

     > [!NOTE]
     > I used Grafana at first for the online dashboard (see [here](https://chatbotdrgreger.grafana.net/public-dashboards/1ae4a1c3c47c41478e16d97aaa5a2276)).
-However, due to limitation of the free tier version of Grafana, it stops working properly (aka won't show any data) on 18.09.2024.
+However, due to limitation of the free tier version, it stops working properly (aka won't show any data) on 18.09.2024.
 For the same reason, it will not work locally.
     > For more details on my drama around the dashboard see [here](offical_how_i_build_it.md#dashboard).

 ## Run it on your own